 Experience needed: To be a leadership consultant, you’ll need to have a proven track record in your industry as well as a strong personal brand.
 Leverage platforms like Linkedin and YouTube to promote your services and discuss learnings from your own business experiences.

 Consultants specializing in product development wear multiple hats.
 They are responsible for learning your customer’s needs.
 Product developers work between development teams, design, marketing, and leadership to create a streamlined approach to developing a new product.

 Check out some product development consulting logos made with the Looka logo maker!

 One of the more creative types of consulting, businesses will hire design consultants for several different things, including:

 - Interior Design Consultant

 - Retail and Commercial Space Designer

-- Graphic and Brand Design Consultant
+- Graphic Design Consultant

 - Real Estate Staging

 Design consultants help to bring the aesthetic and personality of a vision to life.
 Whether responsible for the look of physical spaces, or digital ones, design consultants will have a deep understanding of color, shape, texture, visual hierarchy, and more.
 This work is important as it keeps a potential customer feeling inspired and excited by the atmosphere of a space or product.